Stop & Shop: 1990s

-In 1994, Giant-Landover began northern expansion by opening stores in Pennsylvania, Delaware, and New Jersey under the Super G trade name.
-This was done to differentiate itself from future sister company Giant Food Stores of Carlisle, Pennsylvania.
+In 1994, Giant-Landover began expanding by opening stores in Pennsylvania, Delaware, and New Jersey under the Super G trade name.
+This was done to differentiate itself from its future sister company, Giant Food Stores of Carlisle, Pennsylvania.
 During 2005, the newly formed Stop & Shop/Giant made the decision to phase out the Super G name in New Jersey and Delaware.
-In New Jersey, four Super G stores were shuttered and the remaining eight stores were converted to the Super Stop & Shop banner and became a part of Stop & Shop's New York Sales Division in an attempt to revive sales at the stores.
+In New Jersey, four Super G stores were shuttered, and the remaining eight stores were converted to the Super Stop & Shop banner and became a part of Stop & Shop's New York Sales Division in an attempt to revive sales at the stores.
 These stores continued to underperform and were subsequently sold in 2007 to ShopRite franchise owners.
 The Delaware Super G stores were to be remodeled under the Super Stop & Shop format and reopened under the Super Giant banner.
-Super G stores in Pennsylvania were generally close to Giant-Carlisle locations and were converted to Giant of Carlisle stores but continued to be unionized unlike most of the other Carlisle bannered stores.
+Super G stores in Pennsylvania were generally close to Giant-Carlisle locations and were converted to Giant of Carlisle stores but continued to be unionized, unlike most of the other Carlisle-bannered stores.

 In 1995 Stop & Shop acquired competitor Purity Supreme supermarkets.
 Then in 1996 Stop & Shop was bought out by Ahold USA.
 Ahold had previously bought First National Supermarkets, whose Edwards Super Food Stores and Finast chains also had a strong presence in Connecticut; Ahold planned to operate both Edwards and Stop & Shop there.
 However, in the wake of the acquisition, Connecticut Attorney General Richard Blumenthal raised antitrust questions, as Stop & Shop and Edwards combined had more than half of the grocery share in Connecticut.
 Following negotiations with Blumenthal, Ahold decided to convert its New England stores to the Stop & Shop banner, while selling some locations to other chains such as Shaw's, ShopRite, and Grand Union.
-Ahold also began building a few stores under the Edwards Super Food Stores banner in New York state and New Jersey.
+Ahold also began building a few stores under the Edwards Super Food Stores banner in New York and New Jersey.
 Ahold also acquired 26 independent Mayfair Foodtown stores in that area, converting them to Edwards.
 In 1998 and 1999, several Super Stop & Shop stores were built in the Poughkeepsie area.

-In 1999, Ahold and the New Jersey-based Pathmark entered merger talks, and a deal was struck under which Ahold would acquire Pathmark and rebrand Edwards and its Carlisle, Pennsylvania based sibling Giant under its banner.
+In 1999, Ahold and the New Jersey-based Pathmark entered merger talks, and a deal was struck under which Ahold would acquire Pathmark and rebrand Edwards and its Carlisle, Pennsylvania-based sibling Giant under its banner.
 After the government rejected the deal due to their belief that Ahold would hold too large a stake in the grocery store market in the New York and Pennsylvania areas, Ahold eventually pulled out because they were not willing to make a series of divestments necessary for approval.